The Cocktail Bars of Paris: A Guide by Arrondissement

 23 Avenue Junot, Pavillon D. 75018

 Le Très Particulier, tucked away in a grove of city trees on the slopes of Montmartre, is a sumptuous lounge and solarium, part of the hotel complex of the same name.
 In this ivy-draped space, Le Très Particulier’s head bartender Valentin Vignolles will expertly create something special for the curious, younger crowd, as well as their affluent guests.
 Ingredients include natural, homemade concoctions – infusions, syrups and perfumed sugars.
-Their eponymous house cocktail is created from gin, elderflower cordial, tonic, and lemon verbena.
-The rest of the drinks on the menu are inspired by film titles.
-The West Egg will set you back €18.
-The Honey Bunny and Pineapple Express are non-alcoholic drinks that also reflect contemporary movies.
+The drinks on the menu are inspired by film characters such as the complex and fascinating Rhett Butler consisting of Four Roses Bourbon, Luxardo, lemon, vanilla syrup, Tabasco, and Peychaud’s bitters.
+The Tom Sawyer and Mr Andrews are non-alcoholic drinks that also reflect contemporary movies.
 Buzz the intercom to gain access to the bar and the exemplary Très Particulier restaurant with a seasonal menu created by chef Gabriele Faiella.
+They also host DJ sets every Thursday, Friday and Saturday.

 19th Arrondissement